arcadiacoin/arcadia-docs/docs/node/rpc.md

 ### version
 Returns version information for RPC, Store, Protocol (network), Node (Major & Minor version).
-Since _version 20.0_ also returns the Network label and identifier (hash of the genesis open block), and Build Info.
-Since _version 21.0_ also returns Database backend information.
+Also returns the Network label and identifier (hash of the genesis open block), Build Info and Database backend information.
 _RPC Version always returns "1" as of 01/11/2018_

 **Request:**